BernieMacHub/Milestone-Project-1/README.md

 I based my logo on the same colour scheme using a free logo made on [canva](https://canva.com).

-I then decided i wanted to change from the black and white idea to a silver gradient for the Nav bar and Footer.
+I then decided I wanted to change from the black and white idea to a silver gradient for the Nav bar and Footer.

 ![Navbar](documentation/navbar.PNG)